boylea/intro-qt-talk/qttalk.rst

 ---------------------------------------------------------------------------

-Where Do Event Come From?
+Where Do Events Come From?
 =========================

 * Key presses, mouse clicks